aeharding/metar-taf-parser/README.md

 # ✈️ [metar-taf-parser](https://aeharding.github.io/metar-taf-parser)

+Parser for METeorological Aerodrome Reports (METARs) and Terminal Aerodrome Forecasts (TAFs).
 This is a port of [python-metar-taf-parser](https://github.com/mivek/python-metar-taf-parser) to Typescript.
-It's dependency-free, fully typed, tested, has i18n support, and can run on Node or the browser.
+It's dependency-free, fully typed, tested, has i18n support, and can run on Node or in the browser.

 [Check out the demo here](https://aeharding.github.io/metar-taf-parser)